CTC to host jazz group during guest artist performance

 Pierce is a woodwind performer, recording artist and teacher.
 He has performed across the country and internationally on saxophone, clarinet and flute with Grammy award-winning artists including the Temptations, the Glenn Miller Orchestra, Doc Severinsen, the O’Jays and Wayne Newton.
 In addition, he has led the Justin Pierce Jazz Group for the past 16 years, performing contemporary jazz and standards.

-The CTC guest artist performance will be held in the Anderson Campus Center on the CTC campus.
-Admission is $5 at the door with proceeds benefitting the Central Texas College Foundation Concert Series Music Scholarship Fund.
+Admission is $5 at the door with proceeds benefiting the Central Texas College Foundation Concert Series Music Scholarship Fund.
 A meet-and-greet reception for the performers will follow the concert.

 (0) comments